-- The Prestoserve control device, /dev/pr0, must exist. - The portmap daemon must be running. - If you want to allow remote systems to administer a Prestoserve cache and its driver, the prestoctl svc daemon must be running.
+- The Prestoserve control device, /dev/pr0, must exist. - The portmap daemon must be running. - If you want to use the dxpresto graphical interface to administer a Prestoserve cache and its driver, the prestoctl_svc daemon must be running.

-You can use the prestosetup command to set up and enable Prestoserve. or you can manually invoke commands.
+You can use the prestosetup command to set up and enable Prestoserve, or you can manually invoke commands.
 The prestosetup command invokes an interactive facility that performs all the tasks necessary to use Prestoserve.
 The two methods are described in the following sections.